 All of the following properties MUST be implemented to represent properties of a namespace entry by an RNS service implementation.
 Please notice that each of the following namespace entry properties SHOULD be considered to represent transient values.
 (Entry signifies an instance of a valid namespace entry.)

 QName Description Basic Properties AliasCount Integer: Number of known aliases of Entry .
 The default value of this property is zero "0".
 ChildCount Integer: Number of subentries corresponding to Entry , if and only if Entry is a VirtualDirectory ; zero or NULL otherwise.
-Description String: Description of Entry ModificationTime DateTime (xsd:dateTime) representation of the last modified timestamp of Entry Name String: Representation of the human interface name of Entry Туре String: Value denoting a type of entry ; valid values are: Junction , LogicalReference , Alias , Referral , and VirtualDirectory . (which are also the "local part" values of the respective QNames) Reference Properties - Properties that host target information EPR String: Used to set or add a single Endpoint Reference EPRs String: Used to retrieve all Endpoint References associated with Entry LogicalName String: Used to set , add, or retrieve the logical name of a LogicalReference LogicalResolver String: Used to set or add a single resolver of a LogicalReference LogicalResolvers String: Used to retrieve all resolvers of a LogicalReference Target String: Used to retrieve the target entry of an Alias.
+Description String: Description of Entry ModificationTime DateTime (xsd:dateTime) representation of the last modified timestamp of Entry Name String: Representation of the human interface name of Entry Туре String: Value denoting a type of entry ; valid values are: Junction , LogicalReference , Alias , Referral , and VirtualDirectory . (which are also the "local part" values of the respective QNames) Reference Properties - Properties that host target information EPR String: Used to set or add a single Endpoint Reference EPRs String: Used to retrieve all Endpoint References associated with Entry LogicalReference String: Used to set or add a single Logical Reference LogicalReferences String: Used to retrieve all Logical References associated with Entry Target String: Used to retrieve the target entry of an Alias.
 TargetPath String: Full path that identifies the target entry of an Alias junction.
 Since all aliases MUST be serviced by the same namespace service instance, this property is relative to the current working service instance (see 1.1.3.1.1)